-

 What is an overhead crane maintenance area?

-It's a portion of the crane runway that can be reserved for maintenance work when required.
-It is designed to prevent other cranes on the same track from entering this section.
+It is a section of the runway that can be reserved to carry out maintenance work at the desired time.
+Also called an isolation zone, this section is intended to prevent other overhead cranes using the same runway from entering it.
 How does it work?

 When the adjacent overhead crane approaches the zone, it ceases to be powered and stops itself.
 In this way, the technician can carry out maintenance on the lifting device in complete safety, while the other cranes continue to operate.